 In the issues 5-6 of Team 7, We see a person named Dr. Henshaw, who worked for the Advanced Prosthetic Research Center as head of robotics geneticist.
 When the Spartan reactivated and took over the center by turning everybody into mind-control cyborgs, Henshaw's body died, but his mind was protected by the base's firewall.
 Henshaw's body merged with some of the dead bodies and turn into a giant cyborg monster.

 After Convergence, New Earth Superman saves Hank Henshaw's space ship, the Excalibur, from crashing into the planet.
 Superman hopes to prevent this Hank Henshaw from becoming Cyborg Superman.
 When Superman opens up the cockpit, to his surprise he finds Hank alone on the ship.
+He has gained acces to a material called Oblivion Stone,something searched by the supervillian Hyathis.
+Henshaw used the stone to eventually become the Cyborg again.

 Major Story Arcs